 Integrating many of these short-term practices we have listed will help you to manage your business in the long-term.
 Be kind with yourself, and know that you’re not alone.

-Join the Calmer Entrepreneur Community on Facebook to keep up to date with us and connect with likeminded people.
+Join the Calmer Community to join like-minds in supporting their mental wellbeing, or check in with the Calmer Professionals Facebook Group to keep up to date with us and connect with likeminded people.